 Data Processing

-The MODIS LST data was processed in python in order to convert the raw MODIS files in HDF format to tiff files.
-The data was then mosaicked together, projected to the NAD 1983 HARN State Plane Washington South projection, and then clipped to the state of Washington.
+The MODIS LST data were processed in python in order to convert the raw MODIS files in HDF format to tiff files.
+The data were then mosaicked together, projected to the NAD 1983 HARN State Plane Washington South projection, and clipped to the state of Washington.
 The temperature values were converted from Kelvin to degrees Celsius, and land surface temperatures were converted to estimated air temperatures.
 To convert from land surface temperature to air temperature, a linear transformation was used.
 This equation was found when weather station data was plotted against MODIS LST data in R to determine a best fit line.
 Using the equation of this line, we derived a transformation equation to be applied to both nighttime and daytime data...(seasonally?
 Method TBD)

-The data was then processed to remove any outliers which may be tainted by cloud cover or other atmospheric conditions.
+The data were then processed to remove any outliers which may be include pixels tainted by cloud cover or other atmospheric conditions.
 All cloud cover previously detected by the MODIS satellite was given a null value.
 Other outliers were removed by...
 (Method TBD)

 In order to calculate GDD, the data was averaged using a five day rolling average technique.
 Each pixel was averaged with the data taken two days within its acquisition date.
 After completing a five day moving average, the data was averaged from the same day over multiple years.